mhl/mysociety-cvs/iso/bin/README.txt

-        stops and generates a grid of journey times by adding on walking times from home to the public transport stops. grid-to-ppm - converts grid into displayable image faido - example that runs transportdirect scraper and makes final PNG image
+        stops and generates a grid of journey times by adding on walking times from home to the public transport stops. grid-to-ppm - converts grid into displayable image faido-transportdirect - example that runs transportdirect scraper and makes final PNG image

 House price specific
 ====================